BioSchemas/bioschemas.github.io/tutorials/howto/howto_new_profile_version.md

   audience:
   - "@type": Audience
     name: People interested in creating and publishing a new draft profile
-  name: "How to create and publish a new draft profile"
+  name: "How to update a profile"
   author:
   - "@type": Person
     name: "Leyla Garcia"